elavul/MySQL-Excel----Northwind-Database/README.md

  [💼 Final thoughts & business initiatives](#-final-thoughts--business-initiatives) <br>
  [⚠️ Challenges & Limitations](#-challenges--limitations) <br>
  [🚀 What is Next](#-what-is-next)
+ > *“Data by itself is silent.
+Ask it the right questions, and it tells a story.”*
 <details>
 <summary><strong>📌 Technical Details & Business Questions Explored</strong></summary>